 Our use of AB testing tools allows us to do post-test analysis of different segments.

-So important is this stack to us that we’ve created a Google Sheets add on for Google Analytics 4.
+So important is this stack to us that we’ve created a Google Sheets add-on for Google Analytics 4 (GA4).

-The following tools are our experts’ recommended options for running AB tests.
+Now, let’s look at our experts’ recommended options for running AB tests.
 We’ve listed these in order of frequency with which they were mentioned by our experts.
-This is not to be confused as a ranking by quality.
+This is not to be confused with a quality ranking.

 Optimizely is basically the big kid on campus.
 It’s our experts’ go-to choice for working with enterprise level clients, and despite the significant price increases over the years, it remains the king.